KhronosGroup/glTF/extensions/EXT_binary_glTF/README.md

 The scene part can then refer to external resources (as usual), but also to resources stored within the binary file body.
 Informally, this is like embedding the JSON, images, and shaders in an .bin file.

-_TODO: this is browser implementation stuff
-In a browser, the `TextDecoder` JavaScript API can be used to extract the glTF scene from the arraybuffer.
-A scene encoded as JSON can be parsed with `JSON.parse` as usual, and then the arraybuffer is treated as a glTF `buffer`.

 ## Binary glTF Layout